hashicorp/terraform-provider-aws/website/docs/r/msk_vpc_connection.html.markdown

 * `authentication` - (Required) The authentication type for the client VPC connection.
 Specify one of these auth type strings: SASL_IAM, SASL_SCRAM, or TLS.
 * `client_subnets` - (Required) The list of subnets in the client VPC to connect to.
 * `security_groups` - (Required) The security groups to attach to the ENIs for the broker nodes.
+* `tags` - (Optional) A map of tags to assign to the resource.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `target_cluster_arn` - (Required) The Amazon Resource Name (ARN) of the cluster.
 * `vpc_id` - (Required) The VPC ID of the remote client.